acorn-io/runtime/docs/docs/40-Examples/01-adding-acorn-to-existing-project.md

 If you have an existing application / codebase that you want to package as an Acorn App, you will first need to create an `acorn.cue` file.

-In a project with an existing Dockerfile it is easy to package as an Acorn App.
+In a project with an existing Dockerfile you will need to create an Acorn file that will build the image.

 ```shell
 > ls -l